makrai/notes/dowty82-gramm-rel-in-montague.md

   * quite familiar from TG and RG.
 As I think
   * it is premature to adopt any specific way of dealing with this counterevid
   * I will only briefly review them and sketch proposed solutions that I know of
-* "dummy NPs" that have apparently been raised or passivized, e.g. _there_ in
+* "dummy NPs" that have apparently been raised or passivized, eg _there_ in
   * _John believes there to be a unicorn in the garden_
   * _There appears to be a unicorn in the garden_
   * _There is believed to be a unicorn in the garden_ etc. One kind of